-During the three months ended June 30, 2022, a first mortgage loan with a principal balance of \$93.8 million collateralized by an office property located in San Diego, CA, was downgraded to a risk rating of "5" as a result of the collateral property's operating performance being adversely affected by the ongoing office leasing market challenges related to the COVID-19 pandemic.
-We have determined that the recovery of the loan principal is collateral-dependent.
-Accordingly, this loan was assessed individually, and we have elected to apply a practical expedient in accordance with "Financial Instruments - Credit Losses - Measurement of Credit Losses on Financial Instruments (Topic 326)," or ASU 2016-13.
-At June 30, 2022, we recorded an allowance for credit loss of \$4.5 million on the unpaid principal balance of this loan based on our estimate of fair value using the estimated proceeds available from the borrower's sale of the collateral property less the estimated cost to sell the property.
-Additionally, as of June 30, 2022, we placed this loan on nonaccrual status.
+During the three months ended September 30, 2022, two first mortgage loans with an aggregate principal balance of \$123.0 million collateralized by office properties located in Minneapolis, MN and Phoenix, AZ were downgraded to a risk rating of "5" as a result of the collateral properties' operating performance being adversely affected by the ongoing office leasing market challenges related to the COVID-19 pandemic and the capital markets volatility.
+At September 30, 2022, we recorded a total allowance for credit loss of \$20.0 million on the unpaid principal balance of these loans based on our estimate of fair value of the underlying collateral properties and we placed these loans on nonaccrual status.